The Nucleation Syndicate Network

 How many deals will I see through the syndicate each quarter?

-You can expect to see one or two syndicated deals per quarter over the coming year.
-As our fund grows, we expect the rate of deal flow to grow over time.
+You can expect to see one or two to four syndicated deals over the coming year.
+As our fund grows, we expect the rate of deals that we can syndicate to grow over time.

 Can I participate as a foreign resident?
 Can I participate if I am not accredited?